Chinese Dragon or Loong — Meaning, Mythology, Types, History, and Art

 Dragon Ying Long

-Ying Long is a yellow dragon that has two wings, who lives in the middle of the sky and is superior to Four Symbols in ancient Chinese Astrology (Azure Dragon in East, White Tiger in West, Vermilion Bird in South, and Black Tortoise in North), and is the representative of the earth in the Five Elements Theory.
+Ying Long is a yellow dragon with two wings, residing in the middle of the sky and holding a superior position to the Four Symbols in ancient Chinese Astrology (Azure Dragon in the East, White Tiger in the West, Vermilion Bird in the South, and Black Tortoise in the North).

 Azure Dragon or Qing Long